-Art in the Loop: Celebrating Ten Years of Revitalizing Downtown KC with Public Art,” takes a new look at the organizations’ successful projects and reveals their plans for the future.
+Art in the Loop: Celebrating Ten Years of Revitalizing Downtown KC with Public Art takes a new look at the organizations’ successful projects and reveals their plans for the future.

-Founded in 2004, Art in the Loop is an established 501c3 nonprofit arts organization recognized for commissioning outdoor public art for Downtown Kansas City.
-The organization’s strength stems from its unique partnership with three prominent Kansas City entities, the Kansas City Art Institute, the Kansas City Municipal Art Commission and the Downtown Council of Kansas City.
-Common ground is found in a shared belief that the development of the downtown area and enhancing the cultural life of our city are directly linked.
+Founded in 2004, Art in the Loop is an established 501(c)3 nonprofit arts organization recognized for commissioning outdoor public art for Downtown Kansas City.
+The organization’s strength stems from its unique partnership with three prominent Kansas City entities: the Kansas City Art Institute, the Kansas City Municipal Art Commission and the Downtown Council of Kansas City.
+Common ground is found in a shared belief that the development of the downtown area and the enhancement of the cultural life of our city are directly linked.